Free Banach $f$-algebras: Abstract construction

 for every $\omega \in E^{\#}$.
 Since $z_1,\ldots ,z_m$ are linearly independent, $(\omega (z_1),\ldots ,\omega (z_m))$ ranges through $\R^{m}$ as $\omega$ ranges through $E^{\#}$.
 By \cref{thm:falgYudin}, $\Psi $ vanishes on $A$.
 Using the linearity of $T$ it follows that

 \end{proof}

-\begin{rem} Note that when $E$ is a normed space, the previous construction can be carried out in $\R^{E^{*}}$ instead of $\R^{E^{\#}}$.
-But in contrast with the free vector lattice over a vector space, now we cannot go one step further and restrict the elements of $\FAFAv E$ to $B_{E^{*}}$ so as to obtain a representation of $\FAFAv E$ in $C(B_{E^{*}},w^{*})$.
-The reason for this is that LL expressions are positively homogeneous, while LLA expressions need not be (for instance, in $\FAFAv \R$ the non-zero element $((\delta _1)_+^2-(\delta _1)_+)_+$ vanishes on $B_{\R^{*}}=[-1,1]$, see Remark \ref{rem:LLA vanishing}).
+\begin{rem} Note that, when $E$ is a normed space, the previous construction can be carried out in $\R^{E^{*}}$ instead of $\R^{E^{\#}}$.
+In contrast with the free vector lattice over a vector space, however, we cannot go one step further and restrict the elements of $\FAFAv E$ to $B_{E^{*}}$ so as to obtain a representation of $\FAFAv E$ in $C(B_{E^{*}},w^{*})$.
+The reason is that LL expressions are positively homogeneous, while LLA expressions need not be (for instance, in $\FAFAv \R$ the non-zero element $((\delta _1)_+^2-(\delta _1)_+)_+$ vanishes on $B_{\R^{*}}=[-1,1]$; see \cref{rem:LLA vanishing}).
 Despite this, it is remarkable that in \cref{sec:explicit_description,sec:representation} we will still be able to represent $\FNFA E$ and, in some cases, $\FBFA E$ inside $C(B_{E^{*}})$. \end{rem}

 Next we proceed to the abstract construction of $\FNFA E$ for a normed vector space $E$.
 In $\FAFAv E$ (regarded as the sublattice-algebra of $\R^{E^{*}}$ generated by $\{\, \delta_x : x \in E\,\}$), let $\mathcal{N}$ be the set of lattice seminorms $\nu $ that are submultiplicative and satisfy $\nu (\delta _x)\le \|x\|$ for all $x \in E$.
 This set is not empty, for if $x^{*} \in B_{E^{*}}$, then $\nu _{x^{*}}(f)=|f(x^{*})|$ defines an element of $\mathcal{N}$.